Lily-M32/Ion-Mobility-FileReader/README.txt

-Project Created by Prell Group, 2022.
+Project Developed by Prell Group, 2022.
 SOURCE CODE ONLY
 Please reach out to Agilent/Prell Group for compiled exes.
 C# exe is complied using MIDAC, a library developed by Agilent to read Ion-MS .d 6560 files.